tarvt/IE-hw03/README.md

 If you don't have node installed, you can install it here :
 [download node.js](https://nodejs.org/en/download/)

-2)After installing node install npm by following command:
+3)After installing node, install npm by following command:

 ```bash
 npm install
 ```

-3)Runs the app using following command:
+4)Runs the app using following command:

 ```bash
 npm start
 ```

-4)Open http://localhost:3000 to view it in the browser.
+5)Open http://localhost:3000 to view it in the browser.

 ## Available Scripts